CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/6-Setup-FSLogix.md

     ![ws name.](media/89.png)

-24. The desktop will display looking similar to the screenshot below, showing ***Please wait for the FSLogix Apps Services***.
+24. The desktop display will look similar to the screenshot below, showing ***Please wait for the FSLogix Apps Services***.

     ![ws name.](media/wiw19.png)